|By Sarah Ellis, The State (Columbia, S.C.)|

 Lynn said he hopes that by helping young people in the community, they'll in turn reach out to help others.

-The proud owner of a 1995 green Toyota Camry since December, the 19-year-old, of Florence County, said she feels "so blessed" by the opportunities On the Road Again has allowed her.
+The proud owner of a 1995 green Toyota Camry since December, the 19-year-old, of

 Her boyfriend was the recipient of a car before her, and after getting her driver's license last fall, he encouraged her to apply for a car.